nightfly60/42-Push_swap/README.md

 # 🧮 Push_swap - 42 Project

 > _Because Swap_push doesn’t feel as natural._
-> _Sort data in a stack using a minimal set of operations — efficiency meets algorithmic elegance._
+> _Sort data in a stack using a minimal set of operations, efficiency meets algorithmic elegance._

 ---